 The case of Roman Abramovich: The impact of financial sanctions

 What are bans on indirect provisions of economic or financial resources?
-A case study on financial sanctions with a look at the example of Roman Abramovich.
+A success story on financial sanctions with a look at the example of Roman Abramovich.

 What are bans on indirect provisions of economic or financial resources?
-A case study on financial sanctions with a look at the example of Roman Abramovich.
+A success story on financial sanctions with a look at the example of Roman Abramovich.

 Financial sanctions work in two directions: They freeze the assets of the sanctioned entity, but they also impose bans on the direct and indirect provision of economic or financial resources.